rhaiscript/book/src/engine/optimize/side-effects.md

 If custom functions are registered, they _may_ be called (or maybe not, if the calls happen to lie within a pruned code block).

-If custom functions are registered to overload built-in operators, they will also be called when the operators are used (in an `if` statement, for example), potentially causing side-effects.
+If custom functions are registered to overload [built-in operators], they will also be called when the operators are used (in an `if` statement, for example), potentially causing side-effects.

 Therefore, the rule-of-thumb is: